Dimension Reduction for Fr\'echet Regression: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:fsdr} defines the Fr\'echet SDR problem and provides sufficient conditions for a family $\Ffr$ to characterize the central subspace.
+Section \ref{sec:fcs} defines the Fr\'echet SDR problem and provides sufficient conditions for a family $\Ffr$ to characterize the central subspace.
 Section 3 then constructs ensemble $\Ffr$ for the Wasserstein space of univariate distributions, the space of covariance matrix, and a special Riemannian manifold, the sphere.
-Section \ref{sec:cmsens} proposes the CMS-ensembles by extending five existing SDR methods that target the central mean space for real-valued response: OLS, PHD, IHT, OPG and MAVE.
-Section \ref{sec:csens} proposes the CS-ensemble for three existing SDR methods that target the central subspace for real-valued response: SIR, SAVE, and DR. Section 6 establishes the convergence rate of the proposed methods.
-Section \ref{sec:simu} uses simulation studies to examine the numerical performances of different ensemble estimators in different settings including distributional responses and covariance matrix responses.
-In Section \ref{sec:realdata}, we explore two real distributions to demonstrate the usefulness of our methods.
-All the proofs are presented in the Supplementary Material.
+Section \ref{sec:fsdr} proposes the CMS-ensembles by extending five SDR methods that target the central mean space for real-valued response: OLS, PHD, IHT, OPG and MAVE, and CS-ensembles by extending three SDR methods that target the central space for real-valued response: SIR, SAVE, and DR. Section \ref{sec:asymptotics} establishes the convergence rate of the proposed methods.
+Section \ref{sec:simu} uses simulation studies to examine the numerical performances of different ensemble estimators in different settings, including distributional responses and covariance matrix responses.
+In Section \ref{sec:realdata}, we analyze the mortality distribution data to demonstrate the usefulness of our methods.
+Section \ref{sec:discuss} includes a few concluding remarks and discussion.
+All the proofs and additional simulation studies and real application are presented in the Supplementary Material.